Highlights of Legalization in Canada

 The most obvious benefit of legalization is that individuals of legal age can now access regulated Cannabis products in Canada, without the need for a medical prescription.
 Now that the overall supply has stabilized, the increasing availability of new strains and product types in the market has been exciting to witness, after almost 100 years of strict prohibition.
 Another desirable effect of legalization is the acceleration of growth within the Cannabis community, now that people are less afraid to participate and are actively seeking knowledge about the plant.

-The employment and entrepreneurial opportunities created by this new industry has been the biggest highlight of legalization so far.
+The employment and entrepreneurial opportunities created by this new industry have been the biggest highlight of legalization so far.
 These sectors include:

 - Agricultural Technology (AgTech)